xunmi1/http-client/README.md

-# http-client
+# @xunmi/http-client

-An HTTP client based on the Fetch.
+An HTTP client based on the Fetch API.